Couple Three

 Oh, just a couple three nights.

-other spellings: two or three, and a few
+variations: two or three, a few

 ★ "Couple three" is part of a regional pattern of number stacking ("couple two-three") influenced by Scots-Irish and German speech in Appalachia and the South Midland.
 It signals an approximate count, not a literal number. ★

-Origin
+Origin and Etymology

-Notes
+Usage Notes

 Still heard among older Southerners and in rural communities.
 Outside the region it’s rare and may puzzle listeners, but it’s instantly recognizable to locals.